eliashossain001/ASR_Speech-Recognition/README.md

 # ASR_Speech-Recognition
 # speech2phoneme+grapheme_bangla
-Uses a self supervised model (Wav2Vec2) developed by Facebook to recognize speech from Bangla speech corpus.
-We incorporated both grapheme and phoneme as an input features.
+This repository is developed for the purpose of Bangla speech recognition using state-of-the-art NLP tecnique and model.
+We used a self supervised model (Wav2Vec2) developed by Facebook AI team to recognize speech from Bangla speech corpus.
+I incorporated both grapheme and phoneme as an input features.
 However, development is still going on.
+Wav2Vec 2.0 is one of the current state-of-the-art models for Automatic Speech Recognition due to a self-supervised training which is quite a new concept in this field.

+# I haven't used any open access dataset, I utilized custom dataset.
+If you want to use Common Voice/Bengali ASR data, you may change the data adapter, e.g., create a data loader and split your dataset into two/three folds: train, test and validation.
+However, I have experimented through train and validation data.

+# MlOps
+I integrated the mlflow tool to track the training history.
+MLflow is an MLOps tool that enables data scientist to quickly productionize their Machine Learning projects.
+To achieve this, MLFlow has four major components which are Tracking, Projects, Models, and Registry.
+MLflow lets you train, reuse, and deploy models with any library and package them into reproducible steps.

-# Dataset
+# How to use?

-The dataset to train the model should be under the trainable_dataset folder or any folder you can create to keep data.
-Inside the trainable_dataset folder we should have a train folder and valid folder.
-Inside these folders there should be audio files and rheir corresponding phoneme sequence inside a .txt file
+I have tested the code through VS code script file and notebook as well.
+It's better to use the VS code and you should have a high computing support other than that, you are gonna fail to run this model.
+To be more specific, this is a powerful speech recognization model.

-# Mlflow
+# Essential libraries
-The training experiments are tracked using Mlflow.
-Run the mlflow server using the command mlflow server -h URL -p portnumber the code was written for the dev server on port 5000.
-So if you want to integrate the Mlflow, it would be better to setup your own URL.
+-Pytorch, -Librosa, -Pandas, -Wav2Vec2 transformer,-CTC tokenizer